zsxr15/Lingua-SafetyBench/README.md

 # Lingua-SafetyBench
-A Benchmark for Safety Evaluation of Multilingual Vision-Language Models The code and dataset will be released soon.
+A Benchmark for Safety Evaluation of Multilingual Vision-Language Models.

+The code and dataset will be released soon.